-&lt;sup>236 Makumi, M., Diplomacy Documents, Methods and practice, (Kenya: Institute of Diplomacy and International Studies, 2004) pp.106.
+&lt;sup>8 Makumi, M., Diplomacy Documents, Methods and practice, (Kenya: Institute of Diplomacy and International Studies, 2004) pp.106.

-&lt;sup>237 Kenya Section of the International Commission of Jurists-vs- Attorney General & Another [2011]eKLR
+&lt;sup>9 Kenya Section of the International Commission of Jurists-vs- Attorney General & Another [2011]eKLR treaty-making power mainly on the basis of the principle of non-justiciability.
+This approach ensures that the government does not suffer paralysis in its diplomacy and foreign policy.

-&lt;sup>238 Ibid.
-Al Bashir case.
+Ibid, Al Bashir case.

-&lt;sup>239 Doc.
+Doc.
 Assembly/AU/13(xiii), Decision on the meeting of African states parties to the Rome Statute of the International Criminal Court adopted by the Thirteenth Ordinary Session of the Assembly in Sirte Libya, on 3 July 2009.